p3732/verein/structure.md

 # structure
 ----------
-This file means to give an explanation of how this project is structured.
+This file tries to give an overview of the project's structure.

-## config
+## config (_example)
 ----------
-Contains configuration files to setup and tweak __verein__ to users needs.
+Contains configuration files to setup and tweak __verein__ to a user's needs.

-To begin setting up a working __verein__ system, you want to copy every file ending with .json.example, drop the .example ending of the name and adjust the contained values to your needs.
+To begin setting up a working __verein__ system, rename or recursively copy the example config folder.

+`cp -R config_example config`

+Then adjust all config files in it according to your needs.
 Config files should have enough comments to make them self-explanatory.
 (In case they are not, please open an issue on Github.)

 ## src
 ----------